Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 Sanctuary-owned renderer / audio sink / playback clock
 ```

-The media-session sink should retain `FrameLease`s directly.
-For software H.264,
+The first Sanctuary media-session implementation now retains `FrameLease`s directly.
-`FrameLease::ArenaVideo` can remain on the same pooled CPU allocation from decoder
+For ordinary frame-coded software H.264, `FrameLease::ArenaVideo` stays on the pooled
-reconstruction, through queues, to the wgpu upload call.
-The app should implement
-the same lease-aware idea as the `oxideplay` reference path: validate native
+decoder allocation through the OxideAV sink, Sanctuary's bounded video queue, and
+the renderer boundary. `d8ca4c2` also guarantees that PAFF/SCP assembly still emits
+`ArenaVideo` and that picture-pool exhaustion returns `ResourceExhausted` rather than
+silently converting a ready frame to `Owned`. `native/app/src/video_renderer.rs`
-YUV420P arena geometry/strides and pass the borrowed plane slices directly to
+validates native YUV420P arena geometry/strides and passes the original borrowed
-`wgpu::Queue::write_texture()` without `materialize()` or a plane repack.
-If that
-logic grows beyond a small adapter, prefer extracting a reusable OxideAV wgpu helper
+Y/U/V plane slices and their real strides directly to `wgpu::Queue::write_texture()`.
+There is no `materialize()`, `VideoFrame` allocation, `plane_tight()` equivalent, or
+full-frame CPU repack on the ordinary 4:2:0 path.
+The renderer deliberately rejects
-rather than depending on `oxideplay`.
+non-arena/non-YUV420P output rather than silently copying it.

 For hardware H.264, retain the `HardwareVideo` lease until GPU work has finished
 reading the surface.
 The reference player now proves a Vulkan-preserving